 Albert Vliegenthart Author

-Albert Vliegenthart is one of the authors of the Crossbill nature travel guidebooks.
-Albert is not only co-author but also assist Dirk in acquisition.
-Since his childhood he is interested in nature, which resulted in the maximum membership of the NJN (Dutch youth organization for field biology).
+Albert Vliegenthart is one of the authors of the Crossbill nature travel guidebooks, and also assists Dirk in acquisition.
+He has been interested in nature since his childhood, when he was a keen member of the NJN (Dutch youth organization for field biology).
 After studying plant biotechnology in Delft, he started working as a molecular biologist in a private company where research in crop characteristics was only sometimes combined with nature aspects.
-Meanwhile his passion was kept alive by traveling through Europe exploring nature from North to South.
-Albert’s most favorite destination is definitely Greece.
+Meanwhile his passion was kept alive by travelling throughout Europe, exploring nature from North to South.
+Albert’s favourite destination is definitely Greece.
 It may be no surprise that a Crossbill Guide will be an outcome of this enthusiasm.
-Albert also guides butterfly-tours for SNP (formerly provided by EcoTourist Services), where his knowledge of butterflies, dragonflies, birds and other ecological topics can be shared with fanatic ecotourists.
-Since 2007, Albert works at the Dutch Butterfly Conservation (De Vlinderstichting) as a project leader.
-In this job Albert likes the diversity of his work.
-Protection and habitat management for butterflies and dragonflies as main carriers, using professional scopes, volunteers, databases and the knowledge of DNA: wonderful tools for nature conservation.
+Albert also guides butterfly-tours for the Dutch nature travel company SNP (formerly provided by EcoTourist Services), where his knowledge of butterflies, dragonflies, birds and other ecological topics can be shared with ecotourists.
+Since 2007, Albert has worked at the Dutch Butterfly Conservation (De Vlinderstichting) as a project leader.
+Albert enjoys the variety of this work, which includes protection and habitat management for butterflies and dragonflies.

 Kim Lotterman Author